-INFORMATION WEBSITE FACE BOOK MANAGE- MENT REGIST.
+1 1 INFORMATION WEBSITE FACE BOOK MANAGE- MENT REGIST.
 OFFICE Mel B Video coverage of regular Board meetings, advertised meetings, and AGMs: - Recording and broadcast is allowed, if not disruptive to the meeting, but a camera operator must be present to turn off the equipment for 'In Camera' sessions Regular Board Meeting information, including all minutes, committee recommendations 1 , and other financials required by the Societies Act.
-This includes any personal compensation in excess of the limit set by the Societies Act.
-Labeled as "draft" as appropriate [In Camera issues and all related desuments are least confidential.
-(Y) Y (Y) related documents are kept confidential] The comparative monthly income statements and Board approved annual budget are available to view by appointment with management and will be made public at year end once no longer sensitive to contract bidding.
-Board Governance Calendar Y Society Correspondence after it has been officially received at a Board meeting X - Regular items available, for viewing only, by appointment Y with Management.
-[In-camera items not available] AGM minutes including Directors' Report (when written), Treasurer's Report (when written), Managers' Report (when written), annual Financial Statements, previous year's budget and Y Y monthly financials.
-Labeled as "draft" as appropriate License documents: Business Plan, Management Plan, Work Plan.
-Y Y Society membership list (Y)
+This includes any personal compensation in excess of the limit set by the Societies Act. - Labeled as "draft" as appropriate [In Camera issues and all related documents are kept confidential] (Y) Y (Y) The comparative monthly income statements and Board approved annual budget are available to view by appointment with management and will be made public at year end once no longer sensitive to contract bidding.
+Board Governance Calendar Y Society Correspondence after it has been officially received at a Board meeting - Regular items available, for viewing only, by appointment with Management.
+[In-camera items not available] Y

-Available to members only upon providing not less than seven (7) days notice in writing to the Society (as per Part 11 Sec.
+AGM minutes including Directors' Report (when written), Treasurer's Report (when written), Managers' Report (when written), annual Financial Statements, previous year's budget and monthly financials.
+Labeled as "draft" as appropriate Y Y License documents: Business Plan, Management Plan, Work Plan. Υ Y Society membership list (Y) Available to members only upon providing not less than seven (7) days notice in writing to the Society (as per Part 11 Sec.
 57 of the Bylaws) and only for the purposes listed under the BC Societies Act Section 25 (7)(a-d) Policy book Y Committee recommendations (except in camera information) Y Committee description, contact person and terms of reference (if written) Y